-The Board members who are independent are Mr. George J. Bunze, Ms. Nycol Pageau-Goyette, Mr. Simon Pelletier, Mr. John Barrie Shineton and Ms. Mary Webster.
+The Board members who are independent are Mr. George J. Bunze, Mr. James A. Manzi, Jr., Ms. Nycol Pageau-Goyette, Mr. Simon Pelletier and Ms. Mary Webster.
 Five of the nine directors do not have interests in or material relationships with either the Corporation or the significant shareholders.

-Mr. Tom A. Bruce Jones, Chairman, and Mr. Gianni Chiarva, Vice-Chairman are not independent due to their relationship with SJ International, which holds approximately 38.5% of the common shares of the Corporation.
+Mr. Tom A. Bruce Jones, Chairman, and Mr. Gianni Chiarva, Vice-Chairman are not independent due to their relationship with SJ International, which holds approximately 38.4% of the common shares of the Corporation.
 Additionally, Mr. Tom A. Bruce Jones is a shareholder of JJS, which is party to a services agreement with the Corporation.
 Mr. Gianni Chiarva is a majority shareholder of Stella S.p.A. and Stella International S.A., each of which is party to a services agreement with the Corporation.
-Mr. Daniel Picotte is a non-independent director in view of his involvement advising the Corporation's management and SJ International.
-Mr. Brian McManus is a non-independent director as he is a member of the Corporation's management team, serving as the Corporation's President and CEO.
+Mr. Daniel Picotte is a non-independent director on the basis that the law firm in which he is an equity partner, provides services to the Corporation.
+Mr. Brian McManus is a nonindependent director as he is a member of the Corporation's management team, serving as the Corporation's President and CEO.

-The following directors are presently directors of the following reporting issuers: Mr. George Bunze is a director of Intertape Polymer Group Inc. (TSX).
-Mr. John Barrie Shineton is a director (Vice-Chairman of the Board) of Norbord Inc. and Western Forest Products Inc. (TSX).
+The following director is presently a director of the following reporting issuer: Mr. George Bunze is a director of Intertape Polymer Group Inc. (TSX).